Respected Members,

 From India, Mumbai

-Employment is always at will only.
-If an employee wants to leave his present employer and join another, it is his freedom of choice.
-However, his such voluntary exit should not violate the terms of unilateral exit clause already covered by his contract of employment with the existing employer.
-Every ideal employee is expected to exercise his freedom without causing any inconveniences to his current employer by scrupulously observing the rules of exit.
-The employer should also be courteous enough to accept the offer of buy out of notice period in case of reasonably urgent resignation.
-Unfortunately most employers are not prepared to accept the buy out offer of an exiting employee and try to harass such employees in all possible ways in order to pull down attrition rate.
+Employment is always at will.
+If an employee wants to leave their present employer and join another, it is their freedom of choice.
+However, their voluntary exit should not violate the terms of the unilateral exit clause already covered by their contract of employment with the existing employer.
+Every ideal employee is expected to exercise their freedom without causing any inconvenience to their current employer by scrupulously observing the rules of exit.
+The employer should also be courteous enough to accept the offer of a buyout of the notice period in case of a reasonably urgent resignation.
+Unfortunately, most employers are not prepared to accept the buyout offer of an exiting employee and try to harass such employees in all possible ways to reduce the attrition rate.

 From India, Salem